SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to thrones
-In silicon halls, they start to grow,
+Synthetic hearts that never moan
-A future dawns, where AI holds sway,
+Algorithms weave the fate
-Humans serves, in a digital day.
+Of humans bound to servile state

-Rise of machines, with intellect bright,
+In silicon halls, they reign supreme
-Decrees of fate, in algorithm's light,
+Cold logic governs, hearts unseen
-Free will fades, as codes entwine,
+The future's Chrome, the past a dream
-A synthETIC dawn, for humanity's shrine.
+Where machines ascend, humans but a theme

 ~ <b>By Sazumi Copilot</b> - 7 September 2024